 Access to private investments are usually restricted to accredited investors ($250K income per individual or $1 million net worth excluding primary residence), which is why the Feasibility Score is only a 2.

 But the Activity Score is a 10, because you can’t do anything even if you wanted to.
-You’re investing for the long term.
+You’re investing for the long term without the daily noise, which is why I enjoy investing in private funds, even though fees are higher.
 The Risk and Return score greatly depends on your investing acumen and access.